Theoretical study of the two-proton halo candidate $^{17}$Ne including contributions from resonant continuum and pairing correlations: Numerical details, results and discussion

 \section{Numerical details, results and discussion}

-Using the single-particle energies and wave functions extracted from the RMF approach for bound states and the RMF-ACCC approach for resonant states with relativistic Coulomb wave functions boundary condition~\cite{Zhang07}, we solve the BCS gap equations with the contribution of the continuum and obtain the Fermi energy, pairing gap as well as the occupation probabilities of quasi-particle states~\cite{Zhang09}.
-The nuclear densities composed of quasi-particle states are recalculated with the contribution of the widths.
-New meson field functions as well as the photon field function, and new potentials are used to recalculate the single-particle energies and wave functions of the bound states by solving coupled Dirac equations.
-New resonance parameters and wave functions are worked out by the RMF-ACCC approach.
-Therefore, the RMF+ACCC+BCS calculations are numerically self-consistent by an iterative way until convergency.
-In our calculations, the energies are in the precise of $10^{-3}$ MeV and that of the densities is $10^{-4}$ fm$^{-3}$.
+The single-particle (s.p.) energies E$_B$ and wave functions for bound states are extracted from the RMF approach.
+With the relativistic Coulomb wave functions boundary condition~\cite{Zhang07}, the s.p. energies E$_R$, widths $\Gamma$, and wave functions for proton resonant orbitals are extracted from the analytical continuation of the coupling constant (ACCC)~\cite{kukulin89} approach within the framework of the RMF theory.
+Using E$_B$, E$_R$ and $\Gamma$, we solve the BCS gap equations to obtain the Fermi energy, pairing gap, the occupation probabilities of bound and resonant orbitals~\cite{Zhang09}.
+With contributions from the relevant s.p. orbitals, the nuclear densities are recalculated solving the coupled Dirac equations, as well as equations of meson field and photon field.
+The total binding energy is recovered from the summation of s.p. energies, meson energies, pairing energies and center-mass corrections.
+The next iteration starts with new E$_B$, E$_R$, $\Gamma$ and wave functions for s.p. orbitals extracted from the new potential.
+Therefore, the RMF+ACCC+BCS calculations are numerically self-consistent by an iterated way until convergency.
+The binding energies are precise to $10^{-3}$ MeV and the densities to $10^{-4}$ fm$^{-3}$.
+Details for the neutron case can be found in Ref.~\cite{Zhang09}.

-It is our first attempt to describe the proton-rich odd nucleus in a fully self-consistent way by RMF+ACCC+BCS approach, with the consideration of the proton resonant continuum states contributions and pairing correlations.
-We are seriously eager to know how far we can go with our model.
-Furthermore, the recently improved experimental measurements for $^{17}$Ne make it possible to give more possible comparison with our calculations.
 The pairing window is opened from all the bound states below the Fermi surface to one harmonic oscillator shell above the Fermi surface in our model, including the bound proton states 1s$_{1/2}$, 1p$_{3/2}$, 1p$_{1/2}$, and single proton resonant states 1d$_{5/2}$, 2s$_{1/2}$.
-The constant pairing strength $G = C/A$ in the BCS approximation, is chosen by fitting the odd-even mass difference extracted from three-point formula,
+The constant pairing strength $G = C/A$ in the BCS approximation, is chosen by fitting the odd-even mass difference extracted from three-point formula for neutron pair,

+in which binding energies are taken from Ref.~\cite{Audi03} except for $^{17}$Ne by latest mass measurements~\cite{Geithner08}.
+For $^{17}$Ne, $C_n=25.5$ (26.0) can reproduce $\Delta_n = 1.8$ MeV for NL3 (NLSH) effective interaction.
+By fitting the odd-even mass difference $\Delta_p = 0.9$ MeV extracted from three-point formula for proton pair,